aab64/PyCatKin/docs/overview.rst

     - **Reaction**: An elementary surface reaction.
 Defined by lists of reactant, product and transition state states, the site area on which the reaction occurs and the scaling (for example due to a non-unity sticking coefficient).
 Used to compute reaction energies and barriers, and thus, reaction rate constants.
     - **Reactor**: The system being studied.
 Can be either a CSTR or an infinite dilution reactor.
 Provides information about the boundary conditions (mass transport).
     - **System**: Defined by a set of states, a set of reactions, and a reactor, with parameters for initial and boundary conditions, and solver tolerances.
 Used to solve for transient or steady-state profiles of relevant species, compute the DRC, and to save results.
     - **Uncertainty**: Defined by a system, the mean and variance of Gaussian distribution, and the number of samples.
-Used to estimate the propogation of uncertainty in the energy landscape to the kinetics with a correlated error model.
+Used to estimate the propagation of uncertainty in the energy landscape to the kinetics with a correlated error model.

 The reaction rate constants, input parser and some preset simulations are defined in the functions subpackage and the physical constants are defined in the constants subpackage.